Is a VPN legal in the UK? Lawful use, service terms and travel risks

 A provider with obfuscation or stealth features is usually safer than relying on a plain, visible protocol.
 Install before travel.

-Is bypassing Netflix or Hulu the same as illegal VPN use?
+Is bypassing Netflix or BBC iPlayer the same as illegal VPN use?

 Usually no. It is more often a platform terms-of-service issue than a criminal legality issue, although the country you are in still matters.